Demonstration of a general fault-tolerant quantum error detection code for (2n+1)-qubit entangled state on IBM 16-qubit quantum computer: Results

-Our circuit consists of a entangled state of $(2n+1)$ number of qubits and two syndrome qubits.
-We first prepare a $2n$ qubit entangled state of a special form as outlined here.
-Consider the set $A=\{\Ket{a_1a_2\dots a_{2n}} ; a_i=0,1 \forall i=1,2,\dots 2n\ , n\in \mathbb{N}\}$ of state vectors, where the first number in the ket represents the first qubit, the second number represents the second qubit and so on.
-Let $B$ be a nonempty subset of $A$ with the property that if $\Ket{a_1a_2\dots a_{2n}}\in B$ then $\Ket{(a_1\oplus1)(a_2\oplus1)\dots(a_{2n}\oplus1)}\in B$.
-For brevity, we call the ket\\ $\Ket{(a_1\oplus1)(a_2\oplus1)\dots(a_{2n}\oplus1)}$ complementary to $\Ket{a_1a_2\dots a_{2n}}\in B$.
-Now consider the sum where $\oplus$ is sum modulo 2 and $|A-B|$ is the cardinality of the set $A-B$.
-We call such states as states with ``complementarity" property.
-Any repetitions in the sum is discarded so that each term in the sum appears only once.
-It is easy to see that $\Ket{\psi}$ cannot factorised into product state since $B$ is nonempty and thus the state is entangled (see Methods).
+where $|B_n|$ is the cardinality of the set $B_n$.
+We call such states as states with ``complementarity property".
+We will prove later that $\Ket{\psi}_{B_n}$ is entangled when $B_n$ is a proper subset of $A_n$ (Theorem \ref{thm III.1}).
 For example one state of the above form with 4 qubits could be $\Ket{\psi}=\frac{1}{\sqrt{6}}\big(\Ket{0000}+\Ket{1111}+\Ket{1010}+\Ket{0101}+\Ket{0111}+\Ket{1000}\big)$.
-We then add another qubit to this $2n$ qubit state by $CNOTs$ as shown in Fig. \ref{qed_fig1}.
-The resultant state is still entangled (please look Methods for proof) depending on the terms in the sum.
+Note that $A_n$ trivially has the complementarity property.
+So in case $A_n=B_n$, there are special states called ``graph states" which are also entangled (see Section \ref{qed_section3} for details).
+We then add another qubit to this $2n$ qubit state by CNOTs as shown in Fig. \ref{qed_fig1}.
+The resultant state is still entangled (see Theorem \ref{thm III.2} for proof) depending on the terms in the sum.
 If the $(2n+1)$th qubit does not get entangled to starting $2n$-qubit entangled state then the detection of error in the $2n$-qubit entangled state is trivially done by the circuit.
-Thus, the protocol detects any quantum error in Bell states and generalised GHZ states as one of the special cases.
+Thus, the protocol detects any quantum error in Bell states and generalized GHZ states as one of the special cases.
 After the preparation of $(2n+1)$-qubit entangled state, two syndrome qubits are added in the circuit as shown in the Fig. \ref{qed_fig1}.
 Then measurement is done on the error syndrome qubits to detect errors.
-Table \ref{qed_table1} below summarizes the results of measurement and the type of error ( for a detailed discussion on measurement results, see Methods).
+The above Table \ref{qed_table1} summarizes the results of measurement and the type of error (for a detailed discussion on measurement results, Methods section can be checked).

+The circuit presented here detects any quantum error present in any single qubit from qubit 1 to qubit $2n$ and detects any bit-flip error in $(2n+1)$th qubit.